Luddinritonga/Luddinritonga/README.md

 ## 📌 Highlight Projects

-Here are some of my favorite projects:
+Here are some of my favorite projects: python

 - 🔊 [Speech to Text App](https://github.com/Luddinritonga/python-speech-to-text)
   Convert voice into text using Python and save results to Word.